Everything you need to know: Tuition funding for schools 2024/25

 MyTutor was an NTP Tuition Partner for 4 years running, since the National Tutoring Programme was first introduced.
 We've delivered over 4 million lessons to pupils in 1500+ schools through 1:1 and 3:1 tuition.
 You can read some of our partner school stories on our blog.

-What happens if I didn’t spend all of my NTP Grant?
+What happens if I don’t spend all of my NTP Grant?

 Unfortunately, any NTP funding that went unused at the end of the academic year 23/24 will be recovered by the Education and Skills Funding Agency.